isomerpages/moh-bioethics/publications/press-releases/_posts/2012-07-12-post-bioethics-advisory-committee-seeks-public-feedback-on-ethics-guidelines-for-human-biomedical-research.md

 ---
 layout: post
-title: 'Bioethics Advisory Committee seeks public feedback on Ethics Guidelines for Human Biomedical Research'
+title: Bioethics Advisory Committee seeks public feedback on Ethics Guidelines for Human Biomedical Research
 permalink: /publications/press-releases/bioethics-advisory-committee-seeks-public-feedback-on-ethics-guidelines-for-human-biomedical-research/
 date: 2012-07-12T00:00:00.000Z
+variant: markdown
 ---
 **Public Consultation on the BAC’s Draft Ethics Guidelines for Human Biomedical Research**

 1. The Bioethics Advisory Committee (BAC) is currently seeking comments on its draft *Ethics Guidelines for Human Biomedical Research*.
 A **public dialogue session**, to be chaired by BAC Chairman, Senior Judge (Ret.)
 Richard Magnus, will be held on **26 July 2012 (Thursday) from 4.00 to 6.00 pm** at Room 01-01A, Block MD 6, Centre for Translational Medicine, National University of Singapore(14 Medical Drive, Singapore 117599).